denten-books/plain-text/3-format.md

 recover a model of document structure.
 "The publication editor is divided into three related sections," wrote Arthur Kaiman, one of the system's engineers.
-These included the "facilities" for "document layout," "editing," and "printing" [@kaiman_computer-aided_1968, 66].
+These included the "facilities" for "document layout," "editing," and "printing" [@kaiman_computer-aided_1968, 65-6].
 "Layout," in the language of *EDIT*, facilitates the justification, indentation, and spacing of text.
 "The user types the document layout file and the text file," Kaiman explained, "then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
-The text file contains layout marks to be interpreted by the layout processor [@kaiman_computer-aided_1968, 66].
+The text file contains layout marks to be interpreted by the document layout file" [@kaiman_computer-aided_1968, 66].
 "Text," in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to humans and others intended for machine instruction.
-Crucially, "no document text may appear in the layout file," Kaiman wrote [@kaiman_computer-aided_1968, 67-8].
+Crucially, "[n]o document text may appear in the layout file," Kaiman wrote [@kaiman_computer-aided_1968, 67-8].
 Layout in his sense asks the human editor distinguish between semantic and spatial units: words and their coordinates.
 These two separate streams of data are then stored in